kennygrant/coronavirus/README.md

 COVID=dev go run main.go

-Data is updated once daily from the data source.
+Today's data is updated hourly from the data source, historical time series data is updated once a day (for corrections).

 # License

-This code is released as open source in the public domain, use it as you see fit.
-Data cannot be copyright.
+This code and any modified data is released as open source in the public domain, use it as you see fit.

 The author hereby disclaims any and all representations and warranties with respect to the code and website, including accuracy, fitness for use, and merchantability.
 Reliance on the website for medical guidance or use of the website in commerce is strictly prohibited.